 Freight Broker Surety Bond

-Freight Broker Bonds, are for $10,000, otherwise known as a BMC-84, Transportation Broker Bond, Property Broker Bond, Truck Broker Bond, ICC Broker Bond or ICC Bond is required to be filed with the Federal Motor Carrier Safety Administration, FMCSA, in order to register as a property broker.
+Whatever you call them, they are required to be filed with the Federal Motor Carrier Safety Administration, FMCSA, in order to register as a property broker.
 A BMC-85 trust fund agreement may be used instead of filing a BMC-84 Bond.

 [NFP Surety can assist you with all your freight broker surety bond needs.
 We know how important getting a freight broker bond is to your business.
 We can get you bonded in every state, and we can have bad credit program available.
 Quotes are free, and you have no obligation to buy a freight bond!
 BMC-84 bonds.
 Call or click apply!]